vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 The message can be described by the regular expression `^getWebLinkUrl\((\d+),(.*)\)$`.
-The first group is the ID of a `UIWindow` node under the `CoherentGTWeb` data center sheet, and the second group is a set of arguments specific to that link.
+The first group is the ID of a `UIWindow` node under the `CoherentGTWeb` data center sheet, and the second group is a set of arguments specific to that URL.

 `launcher.exe` should respond with a URL to be opened (*without* a NUL terminator), or an empty payload to reject the request.